zkLink X Documentaion

 Quick Start

 In this quick start, you'll lean how to create a DEX and take a short tour through the zkLink SDK.
-It is essential to follow the suggested order of topics and make sure to have a solid understanding of zkLink's architecture by reading the overview beforehand.
+It is essential to follow the suggested order of topics and make sure to have a solid understanding of zkLink's architecture by reading the beforehand.
 Additionally, to receive notifications from zkLink server, you will need to prepare the WebSocket.

 Assuming there are two traders, Alice and Bob, the steps to be covered include: